nus-cs2103-AY2526S1/ip/AI.md

 AI also allowed me to learn through examples, like the handling date time format function.
 When I was unsure of the exact syntax, the AI provided immediate contextual examples.
 It helped me learn and apply new features correctly without breaking my flow to search through external resources.

+AI also suggested more test cases which covered a broader base.
+AI can help with simple designs (css) given a detailed prompt.

 Overall, it was a major time-saver for routine coding tasks.